fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 category: Tutorials
 ---

-The **User Interface Options (UI Options)** component allows users to transform the presentation of the user interface and content resources so that they are personalized to the individual user's needs.
+The **User Interface Options (UI Options)** component allows users to transform the presentation of the user interface and content resources so that they are personalized to the individual user's needs and preferences.

 UI Options does three things: